 Front Yard Fix Ups to Create a Good First Impression

-First impressions most definitely count.
-The look of your front garden and front façade can impact the market value of your home by tens of thousands of dollars.
+You see, a good first impression of your front garden and façade can impact the market value of your home by tens of thousands of dollars.

-In fact, your front façade and garden is the first dependent on how your neighbours and potential buyers perceive you is pretty much dependent on what your front façade looks like.
-Get this right and the value of your home may just increase.
+In fact, your front façade and garden is the first dependent on how your neighbours and potential buyers perceive you and your home.
+So if you get this right, the value of your home may just increase.

 Clean it up

-The easiest place to start sprucing up your front yard is actually the most obvious.
-Do a bit of spring cleaning.
-Regardless of how recently you’ve tidied up, there’s most definitely something that can be done.
+The easiest place to start sprucing up your front yard is actually the most obvious: i.e. doing a bit of spring cleaning.
+You see, regardless of how recently you’ve tidied up your front garden, there is always something more that can be done to beautify it.

 Spruce up the lighting

-Yes, many people will be visiting during the day, but what about the people who drive or walk past your home at night (not to mention all the guests who visit after hours or when daylight savings ends and it’s dark at 5:30pm at night).
+Though you might predominantly have visitors call on your home during the day, let’s consider everyone who drives or walks past your home at night (not to mention all the guests who visit after hours or when daylight savings ends and it’s dark at 5:30pm at night).
 There’s nothing worse than a dark, dingy-looking home where you can’t see the next step in front of you – wouldn’t you agree?
 Luckily, fixing this is as simple as investing in some outdoor lighting.
-Whether it’s lighting the pathway with some landscape lighting, fixing the downlights on the porch or adding some sconces to the front façade: these little changes can make powerful statements.
+Whether it’s lighting the pathway with landscape lighting, fixing the porch down-lights or adding some sconces to the front façade: these little changes can make powerful statements.
 Lighting your front yard will add another magical dimension to your home and also make your passers by and visitors feel safe.
-If you have some trees or plants in the front yard you can even accent these with some lights.
-If there’s no electrical points nearby, don’t be discouraged, you can always install solar lighting – they’re a bit more subdued and they’re excellent for the environment so it’s a win-win-win solution!
+If you have some trees or plants in the front yard you can also accent these with fairy lights.
+If there’s no electrical points nearby, don’t be discouraged, you can always install solar lighting: their light is a bit more subdued and they’re excellent for the environment so it’s a win-win-win solution!

 Add some greenery